Writers Victoria has a hard-working voluntary Board of Directors which oversees the strategic and administrative

 Noè Harsel has worked for over 15 years in the arts and culture space, currently managing the marketing, communications and development at the Jewish Museum of Australia.
 She was Co-Director of Melbourne Jewish Book Week and has lectured in Australian history and cultural studies at RMIT University and the University of Melbourne.
 Having published a number of articles and short stories, she is now working on her first fiction manuscript.
 Noè co-hosts Sless to Harsel, an irreverent 2-minute show, twice-weekly show about writing.

 Paul is a former journalist and political media adviser and now advises professional services firms on their media strategies.
 He has more than 10 years’ experience in media and public relations in Australia and overseas.
 Paul has a Bachelor of Journalism from Queensland University of Technology, a Graduate Diploma in Crisis Communications from the Chartered Institute of Public Relations in London and is studying RMIT’s Associate Degree in Professional Writing and Editing.

 Yasmin is a partner at Media Arts Lawyers practising in creative industries law.
 There she represents world-class graphic and motion design studios, authors, tv/radio talent, journalists, agencies, illustrators, playwrights and screenwriters, streaming services, game makers, visual artists, managers, format and content creators, influencers, photographers, and app developers.
 Holding both a Juris Doctor (hons) and an MBA, Yasmin combines experience with expertise, industry insight, and a passion for the creative sector.

 Mary is a passionate Marketing & Fundraising professional with over 10 years’ experience across the retail & not-for-profit sectors.
 She is dedicated to using her skills in revenue generation and donor experience management to create a positive change for her community.
-Mary is currently the National Engagement Manager at Philanthropy Australia and was previously the Head of Individual Giving at Make-A-Wish Australia, where she oversees the strategic development and execution of their Cash Appeals & Regular Giving portfolios.
+Mary is currently the National Engagement Manager at Philanthropy Australia and was previously the Head of Individual Giving at Make-A-Wish Australia.
 Mary holds a Bachelor of Business Management (Marketing) from RMIT University and is an avid ambassador for inclusion and diversity in all avenues of her work.